 Select a region below for the list of programs approved by Brandeis or use the searchable Brandeis Study Abroad Approved List and enter "summer" as the term to pull only summer approved programs.

 If you love Italy and are looking for immersion, CET Siena is the program for you.
 This is an intimate program in a small city—individual attention from staff allows students to quickly feel at home.
 The program is open to serious students from all schools and Italian language levels.
 Weekend excursions to remote spots around Siena, in addition to Italian language and elective courses, take learning outside the classroom walls and into the streets of one of Italy's most charming cities.
 Italian roommates and language partners offer US students an opportunity to hone their language skills.
 Finally, participants in this summer program will have the opportunity to volunteer for a wide range of local businesses and organizations.
 Students who complete the program may receive numeric credit for three Brandeis courses.

 Photo Credit: Maegann Stafford, '19

 The IFSA/ Summer Mexico Public Health and Medical Spanish in the Yucatán program allows students to gain hands-on experience in the health field, enhancing their studies beyond the classroom.
 Students learn medical Spanish and engage in clinical observations both in urban and rural settings, gaining insight into the connections between health care, politics, culture, and community.
 On an excursion to Cuba, students explore a different health care systems.

 Summer Brandeis-Led Programs

-Brandeis in Copenhagen is a program for Economics students to earn credit with Brandeis Economics faculty and local faculty in Copenhagen, Denmark.
-View the summer course information on the Brandeis in Siena page.
-This two-course program is taught over five and a half weeks in collaboration with DIS Study abroad.
+Brandeis in Copenhagen is a program for Business and Economics students to earn credit with Brandeis Economics faculty and local faculty in Copenhagen, Denmark.
+View the summer course information on the Brandeis in Copenhagen page.
+This two-course program is taught over five and a half weeks in collaboration with DIS Study Abroad.
 Note that certain prerequisites apply.